nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br/>

-All the other options in the watchlist command also follows a similar execution process.
-The following diagrams will **continue from step 6**, and it will show how the state of the application changes as it continues to execute the select and delete option.
+All the other parameters in the `watchlist` command also follows a similar execution process.
+The following diagrams will **continue from step 6**, and it will show how the `activeWatchlist` state will change as the `watchlist` command executes with the select (`-s`) and delete (`-d`) parameter.
-> :memo: The list option (`-l`) is not shown as there will not be any change in the application state after its execution.
+> :memo: The execution with the list parameter (`-l`) is not shown as it does not result in any change to the `activeWatchlist` state.

 **Step 7:** The user executes `watchlist -s 2` to change his active watchlist to the second watchlist (“NewAnime”) in the list.